 Alannah Weston has been the creative director of British department store chain Selfridges since the Weston family bought it in 2004.
-In early 2014, she was also named deputy chairman of Selfridges Group.
+In early 2014, she was also named deputy chairman of Selfridges Group, while in 2019 she took over as chairman.
 She is credited with reinvigorating the store and elevating the store’s events.
 Selfridges has been voted the ‘World’s Best Department Store’ by the International Association of Department stores, twice in the last three years.

 Her family’s ownership of Selfridges led many to view Weston’s appointment with scepticism; however, she has proved her critics wrong.
 Her creative directorship has redefined Selfridges’ role in London’s retail landscape, ushering in an increase in sales of over 50 percent.
 For the first time, in 2012, sales exceeded £1 billion.